Posted: Thu 18th Feb 2021

-When people come to the restaurant, they introduce their:
+When people come to the restaurant, they introduce the customer to their:

-Core product: A meal deal to the customer, which they make easy to buy.
+Core product: A meal deal, which they make easy to buy.

-While the customer is there and McDonald's know they are super hungry, McDonald's can then offer upsells to maximise every sale, like:
+While the customer is there, and McDonald's knows they are super hungry, McDonald's can maximise every sale by offering:

-Upsells: 'Going large', desserts, cakes, ice-creams and sauces.
+Upsells: 'Going large', desserts, ice creams and sauces.

 You can see how they easily turn a 99p sale into a £5 sale.
 This is where profit comes in.

-When developing your products, see if you can create a free gift (lead magnet where you swap your client contact details for your free offer.
-Make this super valuable so you get lots of people to sign up).
-This free gift leads into a small transaction; you can then invite these people to your larger core offer.
+When developing your products, see if you can create a free gift.
+This is a lead magnet where you swap your client's contact details for your free offer.
+Make this really valuable so you get lots of people to sign up.
+This free gift leads into a small transaction – you can then invite these people to your larger core offer.
 Each step has to follow the next.

 For McDonald's, the customer problem is 'hunger'.
-They offer chips and a burger, which actually creates a second customer problem: thirst.
-Their upsell solves a problem McDonald's actually created for their customer, but you can see how one step leads into the rest.
+It offers chips and a burger, which actually creates a second customer problem: thirst.
+Its upsell solves a problem McDonald's actually creates for its customers, but you can see how one step leads into the rest.